nephio-project/docs/content/en/docs/neo-porch/2_concepts/package_orchestration_concepts.md

 #### Function Runner

-The **Function Runner** is a separate microservice responsible for evaluating [kpt functions][functions].
-It exposes a [GRPC](https://grpc.io/) endpoint which enables evaluating a specified kpt function on a provided configuration package.
+The **Function Runner** is a separate microservice responsible for evaluating [KRM functions][functions].
+It exposes a [GRPC](https://grpc.io/) endpoint which enables evaluating a specified KRM function on a provided configuration package.

 GRPC was chosen for the function runner service because the [benefits of an API server](#grpc-api) that prompted its use for the Porch server do not apply.
 The function runner is an internal microservice, an implementation detail not exposed